JagratiTalreja01/BiSARFormer/README.md

  * Dual-Polarization Processing: Independent stems for SAR VV and VH bands, extracting complementary scattering features.

- * Local Cross-Attention Fusion (LCAF): Adaptive fusion mechanism that leverages interactions between VV and VH polarizations for richer representation.
+ * Scattering-Guided Attention Fusion (SGAF): Adaptive fusion mechanism that leverages interactions between VV and VH polarizations for richer representation.

  * Hybrid GAN–Transformer Framework: Combines the perceptual realism of GANs with the global contextual modeling power of Transformers.